NUCES-Khi/matrixtimesvector-team-10/assign1/readme.md

       with peers and seeking guidance from instructors for effective tiling strategies.

 3. Issue 3: Benchmarking
-    -Problem: Developing robust benchmarking scripts and ensuring accurate timing measurements was daunting.
+    - Problem: Developing robust benchmarking scripts and ensuring accurate timing measurements was daunting.
-    -Solution: Designing benchmarking scripts with clear objectives and parameters.
+    - Solution: Designing benchmarking scripts with clear objectives and parameters.
 Ensuring consistency in testing conditions by running benchmarks on the same hardware and under similar environmental settings.
 Implementing statistical analysis techniques to calculate average execution times and identify outliers.
 Validating benchmark results through repeated testing and comparison with theoretical expectations.